Functional optimal transport: map estimation and domain adaptation for functional data: Introduction

 \section{Introduction}

-Optimal transport (OT) is a formalism for finding and quantifying the movement of mass from one probability distribution to another \cite{villani2008optimal}.
-In recent years, it has been instrumental in various machine learning tasks, including deep generative modeling \cite{arjovsky2017wgan,salimans2018imp_GANOT}, unsupervised learning \cite{ho2017multilevel,mallasto2017learning_wGP} and domain adaptations \cite{ganin2015unsupervisedDA,bhushan2018deepjdot}.
-As statistical machine learning algorithms are applied to increasingly complex domains, it is of interest to develop optimal transport based methods for complex data structures.
-A particularly common form of such structures arises from functional data --- data that may be viewed as random samples of smooth functions, curves or surfaces in high dimension spaces \cite{mirshani_ICML2019_functional,hsing2015theoretical_fda,dupont2021generative_dist_function}.
-Examples of real-world machine learning applications involving functional data are numerous, ranging from robotics \cite{deisenroth2013gaussianprocess_robotics} and natural language processing \cite{rodrigues2014gaussianprocess_nlp} to economics \cite{horvath2012inference_func_data_economics} and healthcare \citep{cheng2020sparse_multi_GP_time_series}.
+Optimal transport (OT) is a formalism for finding and quantifying the movement of mass from one probability distribution to another \citep{villani2008optimal}.
+In recent years, it has been instrumental in the development of various new machine learning methods, including deep generative modeling \citep{arjovsky2017wgan,salimans2018imp_GANOT}, unsupervised learning \citep{ho2017multilevel,mallasto2017learning_wGP} and domain adaptation \citep{ganin2015unsupervisedDA,bhushan2018deepjdot}.
+As statistical machine learning algorithms are applied to increasingly complex domains, it is of interest to develop optimal transport-based methods for complex data structures.
+A particularly common form of such structures arises from functional data --- data that may be viewed as random samples of smooth functions, curves, or surfaces in high dimension spaces \citep{Ferraty-Vieu-06,ramsay2005_fda,hsing2015theoretical_fda,mirshani_ICML2019_functional,dupont2021generative_dist_function}.
+Examples of real-world applications involving functional data are numerous, ranging from robotics \citep{deisenroth2013gaussianprocess_robotics} and natural language processing \citep{rodrigues2014gaussianprocess_nlp} to economics \citep{horvath2012inference_func_data_economics} and healthcare \citep{cheng2020sparse_multi_GP_time_series}.
 Therefore, it is of interest to extend and develop a suitable optimal transport formulation to the \emph{functional} data domains.